SERENA WILLIAMS AUSTRALIAN OPEN 2021

 The 2021 tennis season is officially underway.
 The first Grand Slam tournament of the year, the Australian Open, is now in session and Serena Williams has come to play!
 Going for her record tying 24th Grand Slam title (with Margaret Court), she is making as big a statement with her Flo-Jo inspired, one-legged catsuit as she is with her powerful shots.
 But this is not the first time Serena has donned a catsuit for a major tournament.
 There was the controversial all black one she wore at the 2018 French Open that would have catsuits banned in the future at Roland Garros.

-The catsuit has long been a symbol of female empowerment, strength, and sexuality that has a history in sports, music, and Hollywood.
-You don’t want to mess with a woman in a catsuit!
+The catsuit has long been a symbol of female empowerment, strength, and sexuality with a history in sports, music, and Hollywood.
 Here is a look at some of the most iconic catsuits and the women who rocked them!

 ANNE WHITE, WIMBLEDON 1985 / SERENA WILLIAMS, FRENCH OPEN 2018